 Client: Every client is unique and so are the fonts they are using.
 For example, Times New Roman was built specifically for the Times of London.
 Companies want a specific brand identity and they can do this by creating and commissioning their own typeface, or selecting groups of fonts that most effectively represent their brand.

 Project: Just like each client is unique, so is each project.
 However, since projects don’t have to be client specific, sometimes grouping by project makes more sense.

 One of the easiest ways to be compliant and avoid piracy issues is to set up user permissions.
 Instead of a whole department or company having access to certain fonts, only people who need rights to particular fonts have permission to use them.
 Permissions ensure your company is following branding guidelines and avoiding even inadvertent piracy because users can only use approved and/or purchased fonts that they have access to.

 Who is going to be choosing, purchasing, and uploading fonts into your system?
 Is it your Lead Graphic Designer?
 Is it someone in your IT department?
 Having a key person who is in charge of this process helps you avoid a guessing game that can lead to problems.

 4. Keep record of your font licenses and track usage

 When you’re managing the distribution of your fonts, you can gain a level of control over font compliance.
 You have direct access into who has access to your fonts, and how many users are activating them.
 This helps ensure you have the right number of licenses for your actual usage and lets you make improved future font purchasing decisions – remember when we discussed saving time and money?
 This is your ticket to doing just that.
 Keeping track of all this can be a huge challenge, but font management software can help you.

 5. Pick the right enterprise font management software:

 What does your font distribution process look like?
-Let us know.
-We’re happy to hear your thoughts and provide recommendations to improve your process.
+Let us know in the comments section.